Quick Stats

 - Jaclyn T. Knoble

 Board members receive modest compensation ($3,500-$4,200) for their service.
-The foundation honors its founder Augustus T. Hatch and past president Austin E. Hildebrandt through named endowments, including the Austin E. Hildebrandt endowed chair for principal trombone at the Rochester Philharmonic Orchestra.
+The foundation honours its founder Augustus T. Hatch and past president Austin E. Hildebrandt through named endowments, including the Austin E. Hildebrandt endowed chair for principal trombone at the Rochester Philharmonic Orchestra.

 Application Process & Timeline